 Can I play a non-member?
 Club rules state that non- members are limited to three visits to the club in any twelve month period.
 However, if you play a guest, a fee of £3 is payable at the bar either prior to or after the game.
 At this time it is not possible to pay the fee online so we rely on the members honesty to pay the guest fee.

 The squash club management committee are entitled to block book courts, as necessary, for team matches, training sessions and club competitions without prior notice.
 The committee reserve the right to review and amend the court booking rules as may be required.

 Do we provide squash coaching?
 Yes we do.
 Go to the section on Squash Coaching Our Junior coach is Jim Foggitt who is a highly experienced coach who joined our club in 2014.
 He runs junior training sessions on Saturday mornings.
 See details of the Junior Club's times and costs and contact numbers:

 Squash Court Heaters Our courts are fitted with "state of the art" court heaters.
 They provide amongst the best playing environments in the North West of England.
 The heaters are linked to the squash court lights and will come on, if necessary, when the courts are cold.
-The temperature is set at 21 degrees C to provide a court temperature around 70.
+The temperature is set at 21 degrees C to provide a court temperature around 70 degrees Fanrenheit.
 If you find this too hot there is a switch adjacent to each light meter to switch the heater off.
 If you do switch it off, please remember to switch it back on when you have finished.
-PLEASE DO NOT INTERFERE WITH THE THERMOSTAT.
+YOU ARE NOT ALLOWED TO INTERFERE WITH THE THERMOSTAT.
 If for any reason the heater does not come on it is because , either the court has reached the correct temperature, or there is a fault condition on the heater, this will have to reset by a trained person.
 Please report the problem to the club management or a squash committeee member.